 Due to our national emergency caused by COVID-19, we have updated our shipping policy.
 All Around E-Bikes ships merchandise from several warehouses through out the U.S. Even during the pandemic, the majority of these warehouses ship Monday-Friday.
-However, X-Treme Bicycles and Big Cat USA, for a limited time, ship only on Mondays.
 If you have any concerns about your order, we are available by phone, email or chat.

 Upon receipt of your order, we will process your order typically within one business day.

 Orders are generally shipped on Monday-Friday within 72 hours of placing the order.
 Note that occasionally shipping times vary.
 Once shipped, items will be delivered to customers in 5-10 business days depending on location.

 Also, you will receive a shipping confirmation email.
 If you do not receive a shipping confirmation email within 72 business hours after placing your order, contact us by phone at 1-888-725-4887 or email at email@example.com.
 We are are here to help.

 All Around E-Bikes ships using preferred carriers: UPS, USPS and Fed Ex.

 When you receive your shipment, ask the carrier the following questions: